 Melbourne is a foodie’s paradise, and thanks to the huge numbers of immigrants that have swelled her numbers over the years, exotic foods from all corners of earth are standard fare at most Melbourne tables.
-If you have a taste for an ingredient that has not yet made its way into the mainstream, you will find it in one of the speciality stores that pepper the city.
+If you have a taste for an ingredient that has not yet made its way into the mainstream, you will find it in one of the specialty stores that pepper the city.

 There is no such thing as Traditional Australian Cuisine (at least from the point of view of white settlers).
 In the nineties, chefs finally began to access the truly traditional foods that the first Australians have been eating for forty thousand years.

 Now a respectable Modern Australian menu will contain.

 - Kangaroo Meat (once a highly suspect and rare food item, now available in supermarkets)

 - Witchety Grub (a fat, tree-dwelling insect larva that tastes lightly nutty – and yes, like chicken)

 A ‘standard’ Australian family probably won´t have a fridge full of larvae, though, tending to stick to Mediterranean-style dishes, Asian-inspired wok fried foods and more traditional English fare.